ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step04.md

 Repeat these steps for the other two pages that were renamed.
 At this point, you should have a functioning application once again with properly refactored code.

-`git commit -am "WIP - rename the page classes"`
+1. `git commit -am "rename the page classes"`

-## Finish the Feature

-At this point, you should squash your commits and submit the branch for pull request.

-For the purpose of this training exercise, we will squash our commits and merge into master.

-1. `git fetch origin master`
-1. `git rebase -i origin/master`
-1. `git checkout master`
-1. `git merge feature/layoutPages`
-1. `git branch -d feature/layoutPages`
-1. `git push`
 1. `git push ionic master`

 **Note:** If your dev server is now spitting out errors it is just that it picked up one of the above changes mid-way through.
 Just kill the dev server and restart it.